 Monthly Living Expenses in Germany for International Students

-Germany is a top choice for international students, offering world-class education at low tuition fees.
-But what about living expenses?
-In 2025, students need a minimum of €992 per month for visa purposes, but is that really enough to cover essentials like rent, food, and transport?
-Let’s check the cost of living in Germany per month for international students and find out!
+Germany is one of the best choice for international students.
+It gives world-class education and low tuition fees.
+But what about living cost?
+In 2025, students must show at least €992 per month for visa.
+But is it really enough for rent, food and transport?
+Let’s see how much living in Germany per month really costs for international students and find out!

-According to the German authorities, yes.
-But ask any student living in cities like Berlin, Munich, or Stuttgart, and the answer might be very different.
-This article will give you a realistic breakdown of the monthly cost of living in Germany for students in 2025 with real examples, average prices, and practical tips.
+German authorities say yes.
+But if you ask students in Berlin, Munich, or Stuttgart, they might say something different.
+This article will show you real cost of living in Germany per month for students in 2025, with examples, average prices, and some practical tips.

 - Cost of Living in Germany: Major Monthly Expenses Breakdown